Everyone is concerned with “resume builders” these days, but what exactly does that mean? How can you build up your resume this summer?

 - Relevant accounting experience is ideal, but by no means a necessity.
 Any job will teach you responsibility, but ideally aim for jobs that will expose you to an office environment.

-- Attend Summer Leadership Programs (add to the Activities section of your resume)
+- Attend Summer Leadership Programs (add to the Activities section of your resume, if desired)

 - Take the GMAT – the score is good for 5 years, and this typically encouraged for admission to any MAcc program.
 (If you score a 600 or better, add to Education section of your resume)